tainacan/tainacan/src/readme.txt

 1. Manage collections
 2. Set up your collection
-3. Choose the metadata your collection will use
+3. Choose the metadata and filters for your collection
-4. Add items to your collections
+4. Add items described by your metadata
+5. Set up your item as a file, link or text and attach many type of documents
-5. Browse your collections with a faceted search interface
+6. Browse your collections with a faceted search interface
+7. Navigate through rich filtering interface
+8. Explore more with Advanced Search
+9. Set up Taxonomies to be used across your repository
+10. Expose your collection using Tainacan default theme